hsemmzykin/CKSUM/README.md

 ./a.out --[option] [args]
 ```
 FAQ:
-Use --help option in order to get list of available option.
+Use --help option in order to get list of available options.